What can I learn from this page?

 Because Culture Amp uses real and up to date company data, our questions are validated regularly.

-Using our company level data we can match our results to other well known criteria such as Glassdoor reviews and Mattermark metrics.
+Using our company level data we can match our results to other well known criteria such as Glassdoor reviews.
 Culture Amp measures can predict how well your company will be doing on Glassdoor reviews into the future.
 We also know Glassdoor data gets more accurate as they accrue more reviews and as long as they are not too dated.
-Mattermark data is used for assessing the growth and social media traction of companies and we know that our questions can also predict these.

 Culture Amp benchmarks reflect some of the best performing and culture focused companies in the world.